urosevic/stock-ticker/readme.txt

 = How to get Crude Oil, Gold and other commodities? =

-Unfortunately, Google Finance does not provide data for commodities (metals, energies, grains, meats, softs).
+Unfortunately, Alpha Vantage does not provide data for commodities (metals, energies, grains, meats, softs).
 That is why Stock Ticker can't provide quotes for them.

 = How to get descriptive title for currency exchange rates? =